AVAILABLE JUNE to october

 WHAT WILDLIFE WILL WE SEE?

 We visit the wildlife sanctuary zone of the marine park which has the best viewing opportunities including the Australian Sea Lion!
 There can be up to 30 sea lions ‘hauling out’ on the beach at Seal Island but numbers vary especially during the breeding season.
 There’s lots of sea birds and we typically sea pelicans, ospreys, terns and cormorants most days.
 We will also do our best to find you some dolphins but this can’t be guaranteed as our cruise is restricted to inside the sheltered waters of Shoalwater Bay.
 The dolphins do spend a lot of time here but they also go out to sea at times where our glass bottom boat is not licensed to go.
-If you really want dolphins then consider our Adventure Cruise or Swim with Wild Dolphins Cruise which operate from September 15 to early June!

 WHAT WILL WE SEE THROUGH THE GLASS BOTTOM?